bingomanatee/wonderlandlabs-monorepo/apps/forestry4-docs/src/components/DoDont/README.md

 ## Components

 ### `DoDont`
-Container component that provides responsive grid layout for side-by-side Do and Don't lists.
+Container component that provides a Section wrapper with responsive grid layout for side-by-side Do and Don't lists.
+Includes automatic Section styling and optional title.

 ### `DoList`
 Container for positive recommendations with green styling and check mark emoji.